ibrahimmkhalid/ultralytics/docs/en/integrations/sony-imx500.md

 ### What performance can I expect from YOLOv8 models on the IMX500?

-Based on Ultralytics benchmarks on Raspberry Pi AI Camera:
+Based on SFDT_Ibrahim benchmarks on Raspberry Pi AI Camera:

 - YOLOv8n achieves 66.66ms inference time per image
 - mAP50-95 of 0.522 on COCO8 dataset